wch/webshot/README.md

 ## Installation

-It requires an external installation of the external program [PhantomJS](http://phantomjs.org/).
+It requires an installation of the external program [PhantomJS](http://phantomjs.org/).
 Once that's installed you can install webshot with:

 ```R
 devtools::install_github("wch/webshot")